nguyentimmy/Sentinel-Defenders/M365 Defender/Defender for Cloud Apps/Analyze: Anonymous Proxy Events.md

 | project AccountId, UserId, TotalActivities, ActionsPerformed, OSUsed, IPsUsed
 | sort by TotalActivities
 ```
+❗ You MAY need to turn on Microsoft 365 Defender or Microsoft Defender for Endpoint Data connector on Sentinel in order for this KQL to work.

 ### [+] Description
 This KQL query searches for anonymous proxy access in the cloud environment.